Protecting America's Breadbasket: Why Safety Matters

 - By safeguarding against potential outbreaks, manufacturers are protecting against the negative perception that accompanies them.

 - Lowering the risk of a product recall makes good business sense and helps maintain a company’s reputation with customers.

-Jowett Farms Corporation, a Blumenort, Canada establishment, is recalling approximately 42,587 pounds of raw pork trimmings that were not presented for import re-inspection into the United States, the U.S. Department of Agriculture’s Food Safety and Inspection Service (FSIS) announced today.
+JBS Food Canada ULC, a Brooks, Alberta, Canada establishment, is recalling approximately 38,406 pounds of boneless beef head meat products that were not presented for import re-inspection into the United States.

 2011 Food Safety Modernization Act